-- (a) If no Councillor indicates objection, the minutes must be declared to be confirmed. - If a Councillor indicates opposition to the minutes: - (a) State the item or items with which they are dissatisfied; and - (b) Propose a motion clearly outlining the alternative wording to amend the minutes.
+- If no Councillor indicates objection, the minutes must be declared to be confirmed. - (b) If a Councillor indicates opposition to the minutes: - (i) State the item or items with which they are dissatisfied; and - (ii) Propose a motion clearly outlining the alternative wording to amend the minutes.

-3.11.3 NO DEBATE ON CONFIRMATION OF MINUTES
+3.12.3 NO DEBATE ON CONFIRMATION OF MINUTES